Sweet Factory Worker Convicted of Attempted Murder After Christmas Party Horror

-Tariq Bostan from the CPS said: “This was an appalling act in which Mr Wrigglesworth, using his car as a weapon, ploughed into the six men, the majority of whom were work colleagues, knocking them over like bowling pins.
+Tariq Bostan from the Crown Prosecution Service blasted the attack: “This was an appalling act where Mr Wrigglesworth used his car as a weapon, ploughing into six men like bowling pins.”

-“He will now be facing a substantial prison sentence.
-He will have ample time to reflect on the absolute folly of his actions.”
+Bostan slammed Wrigglesworth’s refusal to take responsibility and warned, “He now faces a substantial prison sentence and plenty of time to reflect on the folly of his actions.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.